miguelleitao/osgLod/README.md

 ModelSpecs must be listed from closest for farther.

-If OutputFile is not specified, the produced modle is shown in an interactive viewer.
+If OutputFile is not specified, the produced model is shown in an interactive viewer.